AntonFagerberg/antonfagerberg.github.io/_posts/2014-12-07-bencode-elixir.markdown

 %{"hello" => "world"}
 ```

-You can also add it as a Mix dependency:
+You can also add it as a `mix` dependency:

 ```elixir
 defp deps do